neoceph/Cpp_development_framework/readme.md

     - change to build directory with `cd build`
     - copy the configure.sh to build directory with `cp ../configure.sh .`
     - execute configure .sh with `./configure.sh`.
 You may need to change executable permission with `chmod +x configure.sh`
     - compile the code `make -j $(nproc)`.
-The  '$(nproc)' part of the code identifies the number of cpus and use all of them to compile the code.
+The  `$(nproc)` part of the code identifies the number of cpus and use all of them to compile the code.
 2. From within the build directory issue `cpack` command to create installer.
-ALl the .sh, .tar.gz, and .tar.Z files are the installer in different format.
+All the .sh, .tar.gz, and .tar.Z files are the installer in different format.